fclaerho/zed/README.md

 This is probably my oldest "real" project, dating back from engineering school (read: **no longer maintained**).
 We were learning Tk on Solaris at that time, and it was my first GUI toolkit...
-I hacked this code editor "Z" out of enthusiasm.
+I hacked this code editor out of enthusiasm.
+Tcl/Tk is certainly not the fashion language lately but I still find it to be handy.

 As for other "finished" projects, I decided to dig it out and store it on github for posterity ;-) I renamed a couple of files, removed some keybindings that were preventing it to start and surprisingly it's still working on my MacBook'11...